-Cari Ann Shim Sham* is a wild artist & filmmaker living in Brooklyn, NY whose main interest is moving bodies and cameras to move minds.
+Cari Ann Shim Sham* is a wild artist & prestidigitator living between Manhattan & Brooklyn, NY whose main interest is moving bodies, light and technology to move minds.
 Known for strong surreal images and precise rhythm of the edit, her visual artistry, opens up the viewer's body through emotional sensation, powerful visuals, provocative sound and engaging movement.
-Her film work has screened at Laemmle Sunset 7, Mann Chinese Theater, the United Nations General Assembly, and over 190 festivals internationally including Cannes, Austin, & Seattle, garnering numerous awards including Best Director from the First Glance Film Festival & Best Short Doc from St. Louis & Oxford Film Festivals for her film SAND, Best Experimental Short from the New Orleans Film Festival for Two Seconds After Laughter, and the World’s Largest Premiere from Record Breakers along with the Vimeo Social Change Award for One Day on Earth, the first documentary film to be shot in every country of the world on the same day.
+Her film work has screened at Laemmle Sunset 7, Mann Chinese Theater, the United Nations General Assembly, and over 200 festivals internationally including Cannes, Austin, & Seattle, garnering numerous awards including Best VR from the NYC Indie Film Fest, Best Director from the First Glance Film Festival & Best Short Doc from St. Louis & Oxford Film Festivals for her film SAND, Best Experimental Short from the New Orleans Film Festival for Two Seconds After Laughter, and the World’s Largest Premiere from Record Breakers along with the Vimeo Social Change Award for One Day on Earth, the first documentary film to be shot in every country of the world on the same day.

 She is the first video artist to fully redesign the video/sound/set build of Robert Rauschenberg’s “Shiner” for Trisha Brown’s Set & Reset/Reset for NYU Tisch Dance.
 Her live work and video art has shown at Jacob's Pillow, PS 21, Peak Performances, the Joyce Soho, Dixon Place, Human Resources LA with supporting technical residencies at The Krannert Center, Clarice Smith Art Center, Danspace in NYC, Dance Place, DC and REDCAT.
 She is a recipient of the Surdna Arts Teachers Fellowship, the Chime's Choreographer Mentorship Exchange and was the first multi-media mentor for the San Francisco ODC Pilot Program.
 Shim Sham Directed the Topanga Film Festival in 2015, with the theme Technology at Play, to address the quickly growing field of technology that surrounds cinema.
 For the past 10 years she’s curated dance film for Salamanca Moves in Tasmania, Topanga Film Festival in Los Angeles, the Enroute Dance Film Festival, and guest curated for Dance Films Association in NYC.